MicrosoftDocs/visualstudio-docs/docs/python/learn-django-in-visual-studio-step-01-project-and-solution.md

 In this tutorial, you learn how to:

-> [!div class="checklist"]
+::: moniker range="vs-2017"
-> - Create a basic Django project in a Git repository using the "Blank Django Web Project" template (step 1)
+    - Create a basic Django project in a Git repository using the "Blank Django Web Project" template (step 1)
-> - Create a Django app with one page and render that page using a template (step 2)
+    - Create a Django app with one page and render that page using a template (step 2)
-> - Serve static files, add pages, and use template inheritance (step 3)
+    - Serve static files, add pages, and use template inheritance (step 3)
-> - Use the Django Web Project template to create an app with multiple pages and responsive design (step 4)
+    - Use the Django Web Project template to create an app with multiple pages and responsive design (step 4)
-> - Authenticate users (step 5)
+    - Authenticate users (step 5)
-> - Use the Polls Django Web Project template to create an app that uses models, database migrations, and customizations to the administrative interface (step 6)
+    - Use the Polls Django Web Project template to create an app that uses models, database migrations, and customizations to the administrative interface (step 6)
+::: moniker-end

+::: moniker range=">=vs-2019"
+    - Create a basic Django project in a Git repository using the "Blank Django Web Project" template (step 1)
+    - Create a Django app with one page and render that page using a template (step 2)
+    - Serve static files, add pages, and use template inheritance (step 3)
+    - Use the Django Web Project template to create an app with multiple pages and responsive design (step 4)
+    - Authenticate users (step 5)
+::: moniker-end

 ## Prerequisites